 Luxury brands like to stress their heritage whilst premium brands stress inspirational qualities in their ad messages.
 Many luxury brands lean so heavily, or even solely, on the brand name to market their products without knowing that they are actually missing out on an opportunity to remind consumers of what originally makes the brand luxurious and different.

 Research by Deloitte shows that luxury consumers in mature markets are less brand loyal and so that quality & uniqueness are the most important factors in drawing them to luxury products.
 Affluent consumers today are more informed than ever and consequently are more discriminatory and demanding.
 They look for real values and do thorough research to make sure they get those, as for them premium pricing without substance doesn’t imply luxury.

 As the audience evolves, not only does product quality act as a point of differentiation but also a justification for premium value and pricing.
 Luxury brands, therefore, must be prepared to give their audience the facts they want and justify price points through defining what specifically makes the brand superior.
 A recipe of quality or design excellence such as craftsmanship, precision, finest ingredients or materials, unique design and extraordinary product capabilities is always a good way to separate luxury brands from the rest.

 Another thing to bear in mind is that each luxury brand is individual & unique, so luxury brands should make sure that consumers desire the brand for what it is, instead of trying to show how better they are than their rivals.
 That is to say, ad copy for luxury brands should never try to compare the brand to others.
-Instead, luxury brands need to highlight their unique sales proposition and wrap it in enticing, wholly irresistible copy.
+Instead, luxury brands need to highlight their unique selling points and transform them into enticing, wholly irresistible copy.
 Don’t just tell your audience to buy – show them why your brand is the right choice!

 2. Write to sell a lifestyle, not just a premium price product